Category Archives: Fathers

 Where does passivity reign in your life?
 Is it at home?
 Or with your finances?
 Or in your career?
 Or with your wife or girlfriend?
 Where are you doing nothing when you should be doing something?
 Where are you being silent when you should be speaking up?
 Authentic men reject passivity.
 They refuse to live in the shadow of Adam and instead choose to fight for what truly matters most.
 They find their strength in the grace of Jesus and follow His example of rejecting passivity—ultimately by coming to earth to rescue us.Authentic Manhood

 Even as I write, it’s a little uncomfortable having grown up in the era of women’s liberation, ERA, and feminism.
-Hard battles have been fought for women to fare well in the workplace.
+Hard battles have been fought for and by women to fare well in the workplace.
 In the home as well.
-Yet, is it possible that one of the fruits of this movement has been men just stepping aside and letting us have our way…even when it’s not what it could have been with both men and women working better together.
+Yet, is it possible that one of the fruits of this movement has been men just stepping aside and letting us have our way?
+Even when that’s not the case, what could it have been with both men and women working better together?

 Of course, we know this whole issue of passivity didn’t start a few decades ago (go back to Adam and Eve).
 So what do we do about it?

-I’m going to talk to my sons right now.
-[You’re welcome to read along.]
+I’m going to talk to my sons right now…all the way to the end of this piece [You’re welcome to read along].

 What about the larger community?
 Your circles of potential influence outside your work.
 Are you willing to sit silently…to offer nothing of your giftings, your intellect, your experience to those conversations?